Lots of freelancers use PayPal to receive payments from their clients. While this is a…

 Graphic design encompasses a huge number of different disciplines.
 A classic graphic designer description often entailed preparing promotional materials like catalogs, leaflets, and print adverts.
 But the internet has opened up a huge world of different possibilities.

 The need for professional graphic design for websites means that many freelancers are drawn to this area.
-But at the same time, there are many separate niches within the online industry – gaming, fashion, photography, journalism, or even the space industry and the latest Firefly launch.
+But at the same time, there are many separate niches within the online industry – gaming, fashion, photography, journalism and many more.
 All these corners have their own separate motifs and needs.

 By choosing one and focusing your attention on learning it inside out, you can position yourself as a professional with a particular set of graphic design skills.
 Focusing on a single area also makes networking far easier.

 No matter how talented they are, the hardest thing for any freelancer is building up the networks required to bring in a steady graphic designer salary.
-Finding customers is a challenge, but again, the internet is a great help here.
+Finding freelance clients is a challenge, but again, the internet is a great help here.